 - Acute lymphocytic leukemia (ALL): It is a rapidly progressing leukemia of the lymphocytes.
 ALL is the most common type of leukemia seen in older children and adolescents.

-- Acute myelogenous leukemia (AML): This is a steadily progressing leukemia of the myeloid cells and accounts for other cases of childhood leukemia.
+- Acute myelogenous leukemia (AML): This is a steadily progressing leukemia of the myeloid cellsiXA type of white blood cell that originates in the bone marrow and provides immunity. and accounts for other cases of childhood leukemia.

 - Chronic lymphocytic leukemia (CLL): It is a rare type of leukemia in teens with slow progression and affects the lymphocytes.